Clinical Consultations for mental health professionals

 Case consultations for substance use are 50 minutes, unless you specifically request otherwise.
 Video, telephone or in-person options are available.

 I charge my regular hourly rate of $150.00 for consultations.
-If you are intern/associate status or have been financially affected by COVID-19, inquire about the possibility of a reduced rate.
+If you are intern/associate status, inquire about the possibility of a reduced rate.

 In addition to consultations, I am available for speaking and training engagements on a variety of topics such as substance use, harm reduction, and de-escalation.

 As an accomplished speaker, I have been fortunate to provide trainings and presentations to Integral Care, the Austin Police Department, Travis County Sheriff's Office, Pathways to Justice, an initiative of The Arc’s National Center on Criminal Justice and Disability® (NCCJD®), Texas Behavioral Health Institute and the Texas Association of Addiction Professionals (TAAP).

 Want more information on drugs, alcohol and harm reduction now?